MURPHY O’CONNOR CASE. THE REAL STORY, BY MAIKE HICKSON. IL CASO MURPHY O’CONNOR. LA VERA STORIA, DI MAIKE HICKSON.

 Thus, it would be good if Bishop Hollis and Bishop Doyle could and would both make statements now as to why they intervened with the CDF, and as to whether they were content with the ruling of the CDF.

-Additionally, Damian Thompson also confirmedthat the 2013 event surrounding the papal phone call during Cardinal Müller’s Mass was indeed concerning the case of Cormac Murphy-O’Connor: “Yes.
+Additionally, Damian Thompson also confirmed that the 2013 event surrounding the papal phone call during Cardinal Müller’s Mass was indeed concerning the case of Cormac Murphy-O’Connor: “Yes.
 Mueller hasn’t denied that the cardinal was Cormac.”

-It would also be helpful if those involved in the upcoming 12-13 November IICSA hearingof Cardinal Nichols concerning his time as the Bishop of Birmingham were to ask him some specific questions about this Murphy-O’Connor case – just to find out whether or not he is a trustworthy source in any of the other abuse cases.
-Nichols will be interviewedby Great Britain’s Independent Inquiry Into Child Sexual Abuse (IICSA), which is the same organization that only a few weeks ago requested from the Archdiocese of Westminster that they release all their files concerning the allegations against Murphy-O’Connor.
+It would also be helpful if those involved in the upcoming 12-13 November IICSA hearing of Cardinal Nichols concerning his time as the Bishop of Birmingham were to ask him some specific questions about this Murphy-O’Connor case – just to find out whether or not he is a trustworthy source in any of the other abuse cases.
+Nichols will be interviewed by Great Britain’s Independent Inquiry Into Child Sexual Abuse (IICSA), which is the same organization that only a few weeks ago requested from the Archdiocese of Westminster that they release all their files concerning the allegations against Murphy-O’Connor.

 Damian Thompson himself certainly thinks that Nichols has to answer some important questions.
 On 26 September, he commented on Twitter, as follows: “Meanwhile, Cardinal Nichols should explain precisely how he handled the Cormac allegations.
 They may have lacked credibility, but there’s no indication that the Church’s abuse procedures were properly implemented.
 Far from it.”